-- \rightarrow £23,200 per annum (or £26,100 in some cases); and - > 70-90% of the going rate.
+- > £23,200 per annum (or £26,100 in some cases); and - > 70-90% of the going rate.

-As a result of the changes, some occupations are no longer eligible As a result of the changes, some occupations are no longer eligible for sponsorship.
+As a result of the changes, some occupations are no longer eligible for sponsorship.
 Where this is the case, applicants will only be eligible to extend their permission to stay under transitional provisions where they are applying to continue to work for the same sponsor.

 The shortage occupation list, which included a number of engineering occupation codes, has been replaced by a new Immigration Salary List.
 None of the engineering roles which appeared on the Shortage Occupation List appear on the new Immigration Salary List.
-This means that those roles are no longer eligible to rely on a salary reduction as a shortage occupation under one of the 'tradable' points options.
+This means that those roles are no longer eligible to rely on a salary reduction as a shortage occupation under one of the 'tradeable' points options.
+There is limited scope for skilled workers granted permitted before the rule changes in April 2024 to benefit from transitional salary provisions upon making an application for an extension of stay where they were previously sponsored in a shortage occupation and they are continuing to work in the same role for the same sponsor.